mxmingya/leetcode-30-days/README.md

 Day6: use (len+1)/2 to handle [5,6,6] cases. <br/>
 Day 7  :  cousins in binary tree, pay  attention to how the cousins are defined to set the check conditions.  <br/>
 Day 8 : use multiplication instead of division to compare slope.
-SMART! <br/>
+SMART! <br/> Day 9 : remember to take into considerations of edge cases. <br/>